 An example of a rug that uses goat hair is the Turkish Tulu, which use silky, shinny angora goat hair but these examples are not the norm.
 The majority of rugs that have been woven for the last few hundred years are of wool composition most often woven on a cotton foundation (warp and wefts).
 Traditionally, nomadic rugs were woven with wool on wool foundations.

 Again, an Oriental rug can be from any number of countries.
-As indicated in my article, How Oriental Rugs are Named indicating where the rug was woven or the tribal affiliation also occurs.
+As indicated in my article, How Oriental Rugs are Named , the name of the rug often indicates where the rug was woven or the tribal weavers often associated with that location.
 Afghan rugs, Chinese rugs or Turkish rugs are all, also Oriental Rugs as well as Turkoman rugs (tribal affiliations) and Qashqai rugs.

 Is there such a thing as a Persian Oriental Rug?
 Yes.
 This would be an Oriental rug woven in Iran.
 The term Persian Oriental rug is not widely used in the trade but logically applicable.
 I noticed recently a number of searches with this phrasing so just thought I would comment on it.